Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

 Furthermore, since wireless resources are limited, the base station (BS) may not be able to disseminate the entire semantic information to all user equipment (UE) under stringent latency constraints.
 Therefore, Wang \etal \cite{wang2022performance} propose a semantics-driven wireless network in which the BS extracts the semantic information from the textual data by a KG \cite{ ji2021survey} and transmits it to attached UEs, while the users recover the original text using a graph-to-text generation model \cite{ koncel2019text}.
 In order to optimize the \emph{metric of semantic similarity}, which considers the semantic accuracy and semantic completeness, an attention proximal policy optimization (APPO) algorithm is leveraged by evaluating the importance of each triple in the semantic information.
-On top of that, RL tries to find the effective policies for resource allocation and semantics transmission.
-The experiments show that this approach can reduce by 41.3\% data that the BS needs to transmit and significantly increase the semantic similarity than conventional communications.
+On top of that, RL tries to find effective policies for resource allocation and semantics transmission.
+The experiments show that this approach can reduce the required volume of data transmission by $41.3\%$ meanwhile significantly boosting higher semantic similarity than conventional communications.

-In summary, thanks to some advanced NLP and computer vision (CV) models, on the basis of more advanced feature extractors to represent the embeddings and model the context, the DRL-based works mainly aim to improve the effectiveness of SemCom.
+In summary, benefiting from some advanced NLP and computer vision (CV) models to extract feature embeddings and model the context, the DRL-based works successfully improve the effectiveness of SemCom.
 Besides, some DRL-based works start to address semantic and channel non-differentiable issues.